kubevela/kubevela.github.io/versioned_docs/version-v1.4/reference/addons/velaux.md

 vela addon enable velaux repo=acr.kubevela.net
 ```

-But it has API request limit, so you can try specify the `acr.kubevela.net` image registry as alternative,
-It's maintained by KubeVela team, we will upload/sync the built-in addon image for convenience.
+You can try to specify the `acr.kubevela.net` image registry as an alternative, It's maintained by KubeVela team, and we will upload/sync the built-in addon image for convenience.

 This feature can also help you to build your private installation, just upload all images to your private image registry.